sungbinoh/samweb_listing_n_merging/README.md

 ## Scripts for submitting grid jobs for merging files: hadd root files

 Thses scrips are from Jeasung Kim (jedori0228).
+You do not need to open an SL7 container for these scripts.
+Please make sure that you have a valid token/proxy for a grid job submission.

 ```
 makeScripts.py